jitendrasuthar1998/namaste-react-notes-by-jitendra/1.Inception/part1/readme.md

 The second file works like a bridge for React to connect with the DOM.

 You have inserted React into your project using CDN.
-Now how you can write "Hello World" using React?
+How you can write "Hello World" using React?

-First we need to create h1 heading using React.
+First, we need to create h1 heading using React.

-#### How you can create an h1 heading using React?
+#### How you can create a h1 heading using React?

 React gives us a method ```createElement()``` which accepts three parameters.

 * First parameter is the type of element which you want to create.

-* Second parater is the object
+* Second parameter is the object

-* Third paramert is the content which you want to put in that new element.
+* Third parameter is the content which you want to put in that new element.

 ```
 <script>